-The Hue server requires an SQL database to store small amounts of data, including user account information and the history of job submissions and Hive queries.
-The Hue server supports a lightweight embedded database and several types of external databases.
-See the procedures below to configure Hue with an external database.
+The Hue server requires an SQL database to store small amounts of data such as user account information, job submissions, and Hive queries.
+Hue supports a lightweight embedded (SQLite) database and several types of external databases.
+This page explains how to configure Hue with a selection of Supported Databases.